pol-rivero/pkgstate/README.md

 ### Can I use `pkgstate` on non-Arch Linux distributions?

 > Yes, as long as they use `pacman` and `systemd`.
-This includes all Arch-based distributions like Manjaro, EndeavourOS, etc.
+This includes most Arch-based distributions like Manjaro, EndeavourOS, etc.

 ### Does `pkgstate` support per-host configurations?